-The foundation of all new hair, nail and skin growth originates in the nutrients your body receives.
+The foundation of all-new hair, nail, and skin growth originate in the nutrients your body receives.
 When you follow a healthy, well-balanced diet, your body will form stronger and healthier cells.
 This in turn results in stronger and healthier hair.

 When it comes to ethnic hair care, dryness and breakage are of primary concern.
 By simply introducing a few key foods as the foundation to your diet, these problems will be targeted and dealt with in a way that is natural and affordable.
 And your skin and nails will thank you for it, too!